zhouyl/flowblade/docs/components/forms/floating-select.md

 # FloatingSelect

 FloatingSelect component for creating a select dropdown with a floating label.
 The label floats above the input when focused or when it has a value.
+Perfect for modern forms with elegant label animations.

 ## Basic Usage